[HISTORY: Adopted by the Town Board of the Town of Monroe as indicated in article histories: Amendments noted where applicable.]

 - Any individual appointed by the Town Board to assist in the enforcement of this article.

-- The Town Clerk, or Deputy Town Clerk, of the Town of Woodbury, where licenses are to be validated or issued.
+- The Town Clerk, or Deputy Town Clerk, of the Town of Monroe, where licenses are to be validated or issued.

 - DETECTION DOG